Robert De Niro as Sam “Ace” Rothstein, Vegas casino executive and mob associate

 The jacket’s edge-stitched peak lapels are wide with a full belly and convex break line.
 The edges of the lapel point to the padded shoulders that work in tandem with the single-button front to give De Niro a flatteringly powerful silhouette.

-De Niro wears a pink silk display kerchief folded into his breast pocket, puffing out to call out the shirt and tie, all made by Anto for a coordinated match… again indicative of Ace’s methodical nature.
+De Niro wears a lavender silk display kerchief folded into his breast pocket, puffing out to call out the shirt and tie, all made by Anto for a coordinated match… again indicative of Ace’s methodical nature.

 All of Ace’s beautifully colorful shirts, ties, and handkerchiefs were made by Anto Beverly Hills, the same shirtmaker that created Lefty Rosenthal’s original bespoke shirts.
-In this scene, Ace wears a pink soft silk shirt with a matching pink tie made from the shiny satin side of the charmeuse fabric.
+In this scene, Ace wears a lavender pink soft silk shirt with a matching pink tie made from the shiny satin side of the charmeuse fabric.

 The shirt has the same “1977” point collar as his other shirts in addition to a monogrammed breast pocket and “Lapidus” single-button tab cuffs.
 Based on these features, it likely has a plain front and epaulettes that remain unseen as Ace never removes his jacket or tie during the scene nor does he appear to wear the shirt elsewhere.

 Ace’s jewelry is white gold with blue accents, from the 14-carat ring on his right pinky with an emerald cut aquamarine stone in a geometric polished shank to the 18-carat vintage Bueche Girod wristwatch with its blue square face.